alexkachanov/simpleFIXClient/README.md

 # simpleclient
-Simple FIX client that can be used to sent FIX messages to FIX server.
+Simple FIX client that can be used to sent FIX messages to any FIX server.

-Messages are controlled using Domani specific language (Groovy) in scenarios
+Messages are controlled using Domani specific language (Groovy) in scenarios.

+FIX communication is based on QuickFix/J open source library.